voraczech/voraczech.com/content/sakartvelo-apps.md

 - MAF Carrefour
   - For being eligible to discounts…
+- Telegram
+  - Especially if you live here for events and water outage notifications
 - Your airplane/bus app
 - Your insurance company app
 - Your bank app